settings.py in Aldryn Django#

-Divio Django projects that use our addons framework are shipped with a
+Divio Django applications that use our addons framework are shipped with a

 settings.py file that hooks into the